elfuerte72/crypto_bot/memory-bank/progress.md

   - Convenience functions for quick keyboard creation
   - Integration with Settings for dynamic configuration
   - 29/29 unit tests passing with comprehensive coverage
+- ✅ **2024-12-19**: TASK-001 Rate Handler completed
+  - Complete /rate command implementation with currency pair selection
+  - RateService for rate retrieval and markup application
+  - Integration with Rapira API client and calculation services
+  - Real-time rate display with markup and change indicators
+  - Comprehensive error handling for API failures and timeouts
+  - User-friendly message formatting with emoji indicators
+  - Back navigation and currency selection flow
+  - 29/29 unit tests passing with full coverage
+- ✅ **2024-12-19**: TASK-002 Calc Handler completed
+  - Complete /calc command implementation with FSM-based flow
+  - CalcService with integration of calculation and notification services
+  - FSM states for currency selection, amount input, and confirmation
+  - Amount validation with decimal precision and format checking
+  - Real-time calculation with rate fetching and markup application
+  - Manager notification system for transaction requests
+  - User confirmation flow with formatted calculation results
+  - FSM state management with CalcStates and CalcData
+  - 10/10 unit tests for FSM states passing

 ## Quality Assurance Status
 - ✅ Unit tests for project structure: 5/5 passing